-Stromatolites in the Fort Hunter quarry consist almost entirely of dolomite in the form of irregularly bedded, finelylaminated, undulating structures.
-The rocks in this quarry are part of the Tribes Hill Formation of earliest Ordovician (Fisher, 1954).
+Stromatolites in the Fort Hunter quarry consist almost entirely of dolomite in the form of irregularly bedded, finely-laminated, undulating structures.
+The rocks in this quarry are part of the Tribes Hill Formation of earliest

+Ordocian (Fisher 1954).
 The lithofacies of the Tribes Hill Formation have been studied in detail by Braun and Friedman (1969) within the stratigraphic framework established by Fisher (1954).
-Figure 8 is a columnar section showing the relationship of ten lithofacies to four members of the Tribes Hill Formation.
-At Fort Hunter we will study the lowermost two lithofacies of the Fort Johnson Member (see column at right (east) end of section, in fig. 8.
+Figure 18 is a columnar section showing the relationship of ten lithofacies to four members of the Tribes Hill Formation.
+At Fort Hunter we will study the lowermost two lithofacies of the Fort Johnson Member (see column at right (east) end of the section, in Fig. 18.